KristianColville1/my-profit/README.md

 </details>
 <br>

-3. I want the ability to reset my password if I forget it
+3. As a new user I want to be able store and analyze some form of data

 | Feature | Action | Expected Result | Actual Result |
 | --- | --- | --- | --- |